You wouldn't design a new kitchen without creating a blueprint first, would you? So, why would you design a website without creating a sitemap?

 - Sign in to Google Webmaster Tools.

-- Click "Crawl" on the left-hand side of the page, and choose "Sitemaps."
+- Click "Crawl" on the lefthand sidebar and choose "Sitemaps."

 - Click "Add/Test Sitemap."

 - Enter "sitemap.xml" after your website's domain name.